Rick-healy/PoCSampleApp/README.md

    - The blob content should contain all queue messages with matching correlation ID
 5. Check the terminal output for notification delivery confirmation

-#### HttpTrigger_Test_NotificationReceiver

-This function simulates receiving notifications:
+### Testing the Partial Orchestration Flow:

+You can now test a partially integrated flow by:

-1. Start the function app locally
+1. Starting the function app locally
-2. Send a GET request with a test message: `http://localhost:7072/api/HttpTrigger_Test_NotificationReceiver?message=TestNotification`
-3. Check the terminal output for "NOTIFICATION RECEIVED: TestNotification"
+2. Calling the `HttpTrigger_Orchestrate_Main` function
+3. Observing as it generates a correlation ID and calls the utility functions
+4. Checking the storage queue for messages with the correlation ID
+5. Manually calling `HttpTrigger_Outbound_Email` with the same correlation ID to complete the flow

+This demonstrates the orchestration capabilities of Azure Functions without requiring a Service Bus message to initiate the process.

 ### Future End-to-End Flow Testing:

-Once the integration between functions is implemented, the full flow will be testable by:
+Once the full integration between functions is implemented, the complete flow will be testable by:

 1. Sending a message to the Service Bus "inbound_queue"
 2. Watching as the ServiceBusQueueTrigger_Processor validates the message and calls HttpTrigger_Orchestrate_Main